nicorobson/Mobile-Application---Android-MP3-Player/README.md

 A music player app for Android, being created in Android Studios using Java.

 # NOTE
 This application is currently in development.
+See preview.jpg for a look at the application.